ag-computational-bio/kubernetes-course/Kubernetes-1-GettingStarted.md

 The primary source for the Hands-On session is the [official kubernetes documentation](https://kubernetes.io/docs/home/).

 For getting started first the commandline application `kubectl` must be installed.
 A detailed installation guideline can be found [here](https://kubernetes.io/docs/tasks/tools/).
-While not strictly necessary it is recommended to configure bash autocompletion.
+While not strictly necessary it is recommended to configure bash/zsh/powershell autocompletion.

-Login to the Rancher WebUI [here](https://rancher.biokube.org) with your designated username and password and select the `denbi-course` cluster.
+Login to the Kubermatic WebUI [here](https://www.k8s.gi.denbi.de) with your LifeScience AAI login.
 Download the KubeConfig file and move it to the location `~/.kube/config`.

 Test the configuration by running: `kubectl get pods -n <namespace>`.
 A working configuration is indicated by a message like this: `No resources found in <namespace> namespace.`